mulle-nat/mulle-project/README.md

 ...
 ```

+Edit `PROJECT` and `DESC` and `LANGUAGE` to match your project.
+The language setting is important for the automatic version detection, it can be any string but if your project is written in **C** use `c` and not `C-language` ...

 **mulle-homebrew** has an automatic version detection mechanism (see below).
 You can tweak it by changing `VERSIONNAME` to the string to search for and
-`VERSIONFILE` for the file to search in.
+`VERSIONFILE` for the file to search in, but leave it commented out for now.

-Change all these settings to fit your project.The language setting is important
+Change all these settings to fit your project.
-for the automatic version detection.
 In the best case that's all you need to
 change.
 But best cases are rare occurrences.